cmla-psu/matrixqueries/README.md

 - **4_age.py:** Experiment for Age Pyramids (section 7.6)
 - **5_marginal.py:** Experiment for marginals (section 7.7)

-Simply run the main function, change the parameter n for different settings.
+Simply run the main function, change the parameters for different settings.
 You can also change the hyperparameters in the code to achieve more accurate result.